 - 1. Identify the pensionable earnings ceiling. - 2.
 Declare the pensionable pay of any Associates; this is their actual net GDS or PDS income. - 3.
 Take account of the net GDS or PDS income of any non-pensionable dentists (Partners or Associates). - 4.
-The remaining balance is the amount that the Sole Trader or Partners could 'pension'. - 5.
-In the case of a Partnership the remaining pensionable pay (the balance) can be allocated between the Partners as per the Partnership agreement. - 6.
-By virtue of non-pensionable dentists working on a contract the total pensionable income declared may not reach the 43.9% ceiling.
+The remaining balance is the amount that the Sole Trader or Partners must 'pension'. - 5.
+In the case of a Partnership the remaining pensionable pay (the balance) can be allocated between the Partners as per the Partnership agreement.